Introduction

 -

-Buyers should ask every vendor the same four questions: what engines are covered, how prompts are sampled, how recommendations are operationalized, and how changes are distinguished from model volatility.
-(Scrunch)
+Buyers should ask every vendor the same core questions: which AI systems are covered, how prompts are sampled, how recommendations are operationalized, and how the platform distinguishes improvement from model volatility.

 Side-by-side table